 Think about it, your car can be cyberjacked.
 The car industry is heading toward a fully driverless future where modern vehicles are completely autonomous to help a human driver.
 And, unfortunately, they can be hacked into.

 Imagine the following situation: a rich businessman leaves his home, gets into his car and drives to work.
 A hacker-killer breaches the autopilot system and manipulates the controls to have the car collide head-on with a large 18-wheeler tractor trailer truck.
 Do you think this is a pure phantasy?

 Unfortunately, car hacks is a reality.
 Don’t be deluded that this danger threatens only the latest cutting-edge models the likes of Tesla.
 In 2015 Fiat Chrysler recalled 1.4m Jeep, Dodge, Chrysler and Ram vehicles to close the loophole in the company's system all the cars were fitted with.
 By exploiting the vulnerability, the hackers bypassed the uConnect’s security layers and were able to remotely control the car.
 A pair of two cybersecurity researchers demonstrated how the controls of a Jeep Cherokee 2014 could be easily compromised to send it careering into a ditch.

-Here’s a couple of videos to demonstrate the point:
+Here’s a video to demonstrate the point: